 Later we will look at the ascension and decide if this is a happy or a sad time.

 Please read to a grown up every day and ask them to sign your book.
 Talk about what you like and dislike about the books you read, what your opinions are about the characters and events and make predictions about what you think will happen next.

-For the first few weeks we will be looking at collecting and interpreting data.
+For the first few weeks we will be looking at perimeter of shapes.

 A healthy body is a healthy mind!

 Listen to the songs below to learn some Spanish phrases and vocabulary!